 Yes, machines now win at the ancient Chinese board game of Go even when they play against such celebrated professional dan players as Ke Jie, Lee Changho, and Lee Sedol.
 And the amazing thing is that AphaGo Zero, the latest evolution in neural networks that play Go, did not use any human data at all while learning the game.
 AlphaGo Zero started from scratch, i.e. from completely random play, and acted as… its own teacher!
 The neural network, beginning at the stage when it knew absolutely nothing about the game of Go, played against itself, and in the process was tuned and updated to predict moves, as well as the eventual winner of the games.
 Google’s DeepMind, the creator of AlphaGo, stated that AlphaGo was “able to learn tabula rasa from the strongest player in the world: AlphaGo itself”.
 After 40 days of self-training, AlphaGo Zero outperformed the previously strongest version of AlphaGo called “Master” which in turn had defeated the world’s number one human player.
 And AlphaGo Zero exhibited emergent creativity: it developed unconventional moves and novel techniques to play the ancient game.

 Self-play has also been used in other games, such as chess, and in computer programming.
-For example, Microsoft research used self-play to generate and verify the solutions to synthetic programming puzzles of the kind where, as in Rubik’s cube or Towers of Hanoi puzzles, it is hard to find a solution but when a solution is found, it is immediately obvious to a human that the solution is correct:
+For example, Microsoft research used self-play to generate and verify the solutions to synthetic programming puzzles of the kind where, as in Rubik’s cube or Towers of Hanoi puzzles, it is hard to find a solution but when a solution is found, it is immediately obvious to a human that the solution is correct, as shown in the image below.

 The pipeline for synthetically generating these programming puzzles was as follows: initially, a language model used a set of human-written puzzles for training; then, it generated its own puzzles synthetically; then, it made 100 attempts to solve those synthetic puzzles; then, a Python interpreter filtered the candidate solutions for correctness; finally, the language model improved itself by further training on these verified correct solutions to synthetic puzzles, and the next iteration of the process began (the process repeated itself).
 To test that indeed this pipeline led to significant improvements, the researchers evaluated it on a carefully guarded unpublished set of held-out test puzzles written by champion humans, i.e. competitive programmers.